joielee09/joielee09/README.md

 ##### 📫 How to reach me: ... email me @ 2j00923@gmail.com
 ##### 😄 Pronouns: ...
 ##### ⚡ Fun fact: ...
 I am an alien 👽

+## 👸 the man who stands on his feet is stronger than a man who stands on his head
+waldo emrson